williamSanjaya-UGM/Java-Excercise1/readme.md

 experiments: Doing experiment on making custom annotation and also java.lang.reflect package

+markerInterface: Simple example how to create and the usage of marker Interface

 moneyConvert: convert String number into Rupiah, by using Locale and NumberFormat

 rupiah: a very simple exercise, converting array of integer into array of String